vivekjava/Social-Engineering-Foundation/README.md

 # Social-Engineering-Foundation
-We would love to solve social problems with smart engineering ideas.
-(Roads, Traffic .. etc )
+We would love to address social problems with innovative engineering solutions (such as roads, traffic, etc.).

 ## Our Objective :